nearprotocol/stakewars/challenges/challenge001.md

 ## Acceptance Criteria

-1. Connect `near-shell` to your BetaNet wallet
+1. Connect `near-cli` to your BetaNet wallet
 2. Deploy your NEAR node
 3. Launch your Staking Pool

-## 1.Connect `near-shell` to your BetaNet wallet
+## 1.Connect `near-cli` to your BetaNet wallet

-You need [near-shell](https://github.com/near/near-shell), a Node.js application that relies on nearlib to generate secure keys, connect to the NEAR platform and send transactions to the network on your behalf.
+You need [near-cli](https://github.com/near/near-cli), a Node.js application that relies on nearlib to generate secure keys, connect to the NEAR platform and send transactions to the network on your behalf.
-You don't have to install near-shell on your validator node - on the contrary, it's suggested to keep your staking wallet on a different machine.
+You don't have to install near-cli on your validator node - on the contrary, it's suggested to keep your staking wallet on a different machine.

 **Heads up:** please be sure to have Node version 10+ installed before trying to run near shell

-1. Download `near-shell` with `npm install -g near-shell`
+1. Download `near-cli` with `npm install -g near-cli`
 2. Set your NODE_ENV to betanet.
 You can do this in `bash` with the command `export NODE_ENV=betanet`
 3. Run `near login` and copy/paste in your browser the link from the instructions on the screen
-4. If you are not automatically redirected, manually type the `account_ID` of your BetaNet account in near-shell
+4. If you are not automatically redirected, manually type the `account_ID` of your BetaNet account in near-cli

 **Heads up:** Even if you see an `ERR_CONNECTION_REFUSED` error in your browser, your login may be successful.
-So complete the step 5 and manually type your `account_ID` in near-shell.
+So complete the step 5 and manually type your `account_ID` in near-cli.

-This process is needed to authorize a `signer key` on your `account_ID`, enabling near-shell to control your wallet.
+This process is needed to authorize a `signer key` on your `account_ID`, enabling near-cli to control your wallet.

 ## 2.Deploy your NEAR node